phan/phan/internal/Issue-Types-Caught-by-Phan.md

 ## PhanTypeInvalidThrowsIsInterface

 ```
-@throws annotation of {FUNCTIONLIKE} has suspicious interface type {TYPE} for an @throws annotation, expected class (Zend PHP allows interfaces to be caught, so this might be intentional)
+@throws annotation of {FUNCTIONLIKE} has suspicious interface type {TYPE} for an @throws annotation, expected class (PHP allows interfaces to be caught, so this might be intentional)
 ```

 ## PhanTypeInvalidThrowsIsTrait